Politics of Tanzania

-The politics of Tanzania takes place in a framework of a unitary presidential democratic republic, whereby the President of Tanzania is both head of state and head of government, and of a multi-party system.
+The politics of Tanzania takes place in the framework of a unitary presidential democratic republic whereby the President of Tanzania is both head of state and head of government within a nominally multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.
 The party system is dominated by the Chama Cha Mapinduzi (Revolutionary State Party).
-The judiciary is independent of the executive and the legislature.
+The judiciary is de jure independent although it has been influenced by the ruling party which has used it to persecute political opponents.

-Since 2014, the Chama Cha Mapinduzi (Revolutionary State Party) has under the presidencies of John Magufuli and Samia Suluhu Hassan overseen democratic backsliding and the development of a single-party state, as the party has repressed the opposition and prevented free and fair elections from taking place.
+Since 2014, the Chama Cha Mapinduzi (Revolutionary State Party), under the presidencies of John Magufuli and Samia Suluhu Hassan overseen democratic backsliding and the development of a single-party state, as the party has repressed the opposition and prevented free and fair elections from taking place.